Empirical distribution function: Definition

-If is even, then the empirical median is the number

 Asymptotic properties

 Since the ratio (n + 1)/n approaches 1 as n goes to infinity, the asymptotic properties of the two definitions that are given above are the same.

 By the strong law of large numbers, the estimator $\widehat{F}_n(t)$ converges to F(t) as n → ∞ almost surely, for every value of t:

 thus the estimator $\widehat{F}_n(t)$ is consistent.
 This expression asserts the pointwise convergence of the empirical distribution function to the true cumulative distribution function.
 There is a stronger result, called the Glivenko–Cantelli theorem, which states that the convergence in fact happens uniformly over t:

 The sup-norm in this expression is called the Kolmogorov–Smirnov statistic for testing the goodness-of-fit between the empirical distribution $\widehat{F}_n(t)$ and the assumed true cumulative distribution function F. Other norm functions may be reasonably used here instead of the sup-norm.
 For example, the L2-norm gives rise to the Cramér–von Mises statistic.